Saturday, December 13, 2025

 Intellectually, I know that SINTHIA THE DEVIL'S DOLL looks like the bastard child of Ingmar Bergman and Kenneth Angar-- and only if said bastard was chained in a basement during its formative years.
 Still, I like it better than any of Ray Dennis Steckler's other movies, probably because I never thought he took any chances in his other endeavors.
 Steckler's films always just lurch from one incoherent incident to another, with barely any plot or character, and SINTHIA is no exception.
 But when Steckler produced this psycho-nudie for the grindhouse theaters, he did make the attempt to emulate the look of a hallucinatory arthouse-movie and even used the pseudonym "Sven Christian" to gull patrons into thinking he might be some sort of Swedish artiste.
 Yet the grindhouse distributors of the era didn't care about films as art, only how much female skin was on display.
 Maybe Steckler saw some art-movie that made him want to do better than his usual tripe.
 That he wasn't capable of producing even above-average sexploitation is a shame, but I still find SINTHIA an interesting failure.

-The psychiatrist is waiting for her, but he just repeats his earlier counsel: she must try to dream the circumstances of the double murder, but this time force herself to die in the fire she sets.
-Sinthia agrees to try, and in moments she's back with her four adult overseers, who now sound like they're trying to direct her to do as the analyst suggested.
+The shrink is waiting for her.
+Without even asking Sinthia questions, he seems to know that her first dream-fugue failed.
+So he repeats his earlier counsel: Sinthia must try to dream the circumstances of the double murder, but this time force herself to die in the fire she sets.
+Sinthia agrees to try.
+In moments she's back with her four middle-aged overseers, but now they sound like they're prompting Sinthia to do as the analyst suggested.
 Sinthia has a vision of her soul afire, and then she succeeds in returning to the death-scene in her home.
-Again she knifes the copulating parents, after which Lenny comes back to life to insist that she repents of her evil acts.
+Again she knifes the copulating parents, but she doesn't perish in the fire she sets.
+Lenny comes back to life to insist that she repents of her evil acts.
 At last Sinthia (conveniently nude at this point) concludes that "I must be pure once more," and Lenny tells her that she can only atone by loving her own soul-- whatever that means.
-Steckler randomly tosses in a few more hallucinatory scenes, one of which repeats the "first kiss" scene.
-Then there's one more confrontation scene, with both Mark and Lenny claiming Sinthia while both Liz and Carol oppose them (albeit only with words).
-Then somehow this all moves Sinthia to re-dream the murder-scene, set the fire-- and force her dream-self to perish in the fire.

-She wakes, the psychiatrist pronounces her cured, and out of the office she goes to meet her fiancee.
+Sinthia wakes, the psychiatrist pronounces her cured, and out of the office she goes to meet her fiancee.
 Which of the two male actors from the dream portrays the fiancee?
 Take a wild guess.

 No comments: